 Wicker Park and Bucktown have long been home to numerous murals and a plethora of street art.
 This approach to the streets and walls of the neighborhood as a canvas for artwork is a large part of the neighborhood's character.
 Local and international artists have graced our walls with their work and skill for over a century and some have gone on to earn quite a reputation to their name.
 WPB Special Service Area #33 works in various ways to continue this legacy and maintain the vibrant nature of our corner of the city.

 Wicker Park Bucktown Mural Initiative

-SSA #33 aims to commission and fund approximately two to three murals each year and accepts applications from local artists on a rolling basis.
-The Request For Proposals can be found on our Artist Opportunities page and properties interested in hosting one of our commissioned murals should email firstname.lastname@example.org for inquiries.
+SSA #33 aims to commission and fund approximately two to three murals each year and accepts applications from local artists on a rolling basis via a Request for Proposals.
+Properties interested in hosting one of our commissioned murals should email email@example.com for inquiries.
 Previously, the SSA has sponsored the Orange Walls project that funded the creation of several murals throughout the neighborhood.
 Most recently, we have worked to bring Hebru Brantley back to the site of one of his earliest Chicago murals after it was painted over accidentally.

 Registry of Murals and Public Work